About

 We recommend mentors and mentees meet once a month if possible, with a minimum of at least four face-to-face meetings during the year along with more regular email or phone communication.

-Whilst the programme is designed to be flexible, we also provide suggested topics to help drive conversation, with supporting reading materials.
-Topics include:
+Whilst the programme is designed to be flexible, we also provide suggested topics to help drive conversation, with supporting reading materials, on topics such as:

 • Making a great first impression